How to file a claim

 Generally, the insurance company has 14 days to mail you a letter telling you the status of your claim.
 If you don’t receive this letter, call the insurance company to find out the status of your claim.

 Want to learn more?
 Find it in the guidebook

 Did you know?

-- If your employer does not give you the claim form, you can contact the Information and Assistance Unit if you have questions or call 1-800-736-7401 for recorded information
+- If your employer does not give you the claim form, you can contact the Information and Assistance Unit if you have questions or call the DWC Information Services Center at 1-800-736-7401 to speak to a live representative.

 - If you have filed a claim form with your employer, you will also be entitled to an increase in your payments if your employer fails to pay your indemnity payments timely.

 - The workers' comp system seems very confusing.
 Should I get an attorney?